flaupretre/terraform-ssh-tunnel/README.md

 ## Note

-Please note that you MUST reference the 'module.db_tunnel.host' output variable in your provider definition, even if the returned string is always the same.
+Please note that you MUST reference the 'module.db_tunnel.host' output variable in your provider definition, even if the returned string looks constant.
 If you don't, terraform won't create the required dependencies to the SSH tunnel and subsequent runs will fail when trying to refresh object states.